yogeshhk/yogeshhk/domains/Notes_AITraining.md

 ## 📘 Engagement Approach

 ### 🌐 Scope of Work
-I provide both corporate and educational training.
+I provide both corporate and institutional training.
 Engagements can be conducted either **in-person in Pune** or **online**, offering flexibility to suit your organizational needs.

 ### 💻 Expertise Domains
 I offer training across a wide spectrum of AI-related domains, including: